Having spent three nights in the cozy and dry but limiting shelter, it was an immense relief when the rain finally broke.

 They followed the edge of the Forest, neither venturing deeper nor returning to more open ground.
 The more distance they put between them and Dunnval, and ultimately all the forts, the better.

-That night, they slept in the open under brilliant full yellow Talir, waning greengold Sanur, and waxing lilac Lirit.
+That night, they slept in the open under brilliant full yellow Talir, waning half-full greengold Sanur, and waxing lilac Lirit.

 Something caught his eye, and he frowned at the spot, off to one side a hundred yards or so ahead.
 Light… a glimpse of sun through moving leaves?
 Sun on water?